Artesians/TCL/characters/anemo/sucrose.md

 * Freeze and Petrify will allow Sucrose to group enemies together without launching them into the air.
 * Absorption priority: Pyro > Hydro > Electro > Cryo
-* Absorbtion Damage is simultaneous
+* Absorption Damage is simultaneous

 {% endtab %}
 {% endtabs %}